Understanding SIDS: Risk Reduction and Safe Sleep Practices for Newborns

 Sleep Environmental Factors

-Sleep circumstances that increase SIDS risk include:
+Some sleep factors that increase SIDS risk include:

 Sleeping on a soft surface.
 Sleeping on a cushy comforter, a soft mattress, or a waterbed can block a baby’s airways.